 Housing and Residence Life welcomes you to the Pepperdine community!

-Welcome home Waves!
-We are so excited for you to begin your life at Pepperdine.
-Please follow the placement process below to apply for on-campus housing for the Fall 2020 - Spring 2021 academic year.
+Welcome home, Waves!
+We are so excited for you to begin your new journey here at Pepperdine.
+To apply for on-campus housing for the 2023-2024 academic year, please follow the process below.

 May 15 - Housing Portal Opens

-Once the portal has opened you will complete an application for the academic year.
+Once the portal is open, you will complete a housing application for the academic year.
 Students will have the opportunity to answer lifestyle questions that will help them choose potential roommates.
-You can use the messaging system to contact other students and select a person to room with until July 3.
+You can use the messaging system to contact other students and select a person to room with until June 16.

-The deadline for selecting a roommate and/or creating a roommate group of up to four people is on July 3 at 5 PM Pacific Daylight Time (PDT).
+The deadline for selecting a roommate and/or creating a roommate group of up to four people is on June 16 at 5 PM Pacific Daylight Time (PDT).
 Students who submit applications after the deadline are still guaranteed housing, but they will not have the option of selecting a roommate nor are they guaranteed notification of their placement by July 3.
 All placement notifications will be sent prior to check-in day.

 Other important deadlines: